 Because closed floating hammocks are inflated all the way around, they may be designed with one or two cup holders along the side.
 While they do offer convenience, drinking an open beverage in a pool is always risky business.
 The size of the cupholder is not adjustable, they tend to be shallow, and movement and splashing leads to the chance that water gets in the drink or the drink goes in the water.

-Rash guards are shirts that protect you from the sun’s ultraviolet rays.
+Rash guard: Rash guards are shirts that protect you from the sun’s ultraviolet rays.
 They are comfortable and light when wet and also dry quickly.
 If you’re lounging for a long time in the water, a rash guard precludes you from having to regularly reapply sunscreen (at least to unexposed parts) and protects you from getting sunburned.
-O’Neill’s Basic Skins long-sleeve rashguard for women is highly flattering and comes in a host of great colors.
+You can find ones designed for men, women, and kids.

-Adding music to your day in the water can buoy spirits.
+Waterproof speaker: Adding music to your day in the water can buoy spirits.
 A portable waterproof Bluetooth speaker offers convenience and entertainment poolside.
 Though a waterproof speaker may be able to get a little wet, you still wouldn’t want to drop it in the water.
-We like this affordable little gem from VicTsing — but bear in mind it can only withstand small splashes.

-While any waterproof speaker can hang around the pool, there are only so many that can float in it.
-A floating Bluetooth speaker like this one from DECALIFE offers more peace of mind and convenience than a portable waterproof speaker.
+Floating Bluetooth speaker: While any waterproof speaker can hang around the pool, only so many can float in it.
+A floating Bluetooth speaker offers more peace of mind and convenience than a portable waterproof speaker.
 However, the sound quality may not be quite as good as that of a traditional speaker.

-For maximum convenience, you can have your beverage of choice nearby with a floating cooler.
-They keep drinks cool, protected, and handy.
-Looking for fun?
-The AIRHEAD AQUA OASIS is an inviting two-piece floating cooler that just looks like a party.
+Inflatable bar: For maximum convenience, you can have your beverage of choice nearby with an inflatable bar.
+They keep drinks cool and handy.

 Use a hand pump.
 If your purchase does not come with its own pump, it’s best to use a manual air pump.
 Because floating hammocks don’t require a great deal of air, it’s safer to avoid a fast electric pump that can overinflate and burst the material.

 Use your hammock with water sports.
-The chair variation of the floating hammock is handy if you’re playing catch or volleyball in the pool in depths over your head.
+The chair variation of the floating hammock is handy if you’re playing catch or volleyball in a backyard pool or a lake in depths over your head.
 You can float and move easily without expending too much energy trying to stay afloat on your own.

 Drape a towel out of water.
 To use as a lounger on the beach or grass, it’s best to lay a towel over the top of the hammock.
 It’s slightly more comfortable and prevents you from getting too hot and sticky on the plastic materials.